fleetster22/fleetster22/README.md

 - Web App Development
 - Hacking
 - Ultrarunning
 - Our small family farm eats up most of my free time.
-We have chickens, turkeys, and goats presently.
+We have chickens, turkeys, alpaca and goats presently.
 - Travel

-I am a software developer, primarily Python and Java, interested in working for a company on an Agile team.
+I am a junior Java software developer, interested in working for a company on an Agile team.
 There just aren't enough hours in the day to do everything I want.
-I wonder how long I can code on a burrito and a 20 oz Cherry Coke?
+I wonder how long I can code on one burrito and a 20 oz Cherry Coke?

 I'm looking to collaborate wth others who also want to learn, grow and improve their coding knowledge and skills.
 One day I hope to be a mentor to girls interested in coding.